sftpplus/sftpplus-docs/docs/installation/index.rst

         Find out the difference between an update and an upgrade, and how to perform them on SFTPPlus.

-    .. grid-item-card:: :octicon:`book` Docker Deployment
+    .. grid-item-card:: :octicon:`book` Docker container image
         :link-type: doc
         :link: ./docker

         SFTPPlus can be deployed as a Docker container.
-Learn more about the deployment process and best practices in this section.
+        Learn more about how to build your own container image and best practices.

+    .. grid-item-card:: :octicon:`code-square` Kubernetes deployment
+        :link-type: doc
+        :link: ./container

+        Read more about deploying SFTPPlus using containerization technologies, such as Kubernetes or OpenShift.

     .. grid-item-card:: :octicon:`codescan-checkmark` Install Troubleshooting
         :link-type: doc